oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 JSON Web Tokens (JWTs) [@!RFC7519] can in principle be used to express Verifiable Credentials in a way that is easy to understand and process as it builds upon established web primitives.
-However, JWT-based credentials do not support selective disclosure, i.e., the ability for a Holder to disclose only a subset of the claims contained in the JWT, which is a requirement to implement the three-party-model efficiently.
+While JWT-based credentials enable selective disclosure, i.e., the ability for a holder to disclose only a subset of the contained claims, in an Identity Provider ecosystem by issuing new JWTs to the Verifier for every presentation, this approach does not work in the three-party-model.

 Selective Disclosure JWT (SD-JWT) [@!I-D.ietf-oauth-selective-disclosure-jwt] is a specification that introduces conventions to support selective disclosure for